Cincinnati Marlins

-The Cincinnati Marlins are a non-profit, USA Swimming–affiliated swim team based in Cincinnati, Ohio, United States, serving Cincinnati and Northern Kentucky.
+The Cincinnati Marlins are a non-profit, USA Swimming–affiliated swim team based in Cincinnati, Ohio, United States, serving Cincinnati, Northern Kentucky and Southeast Indiana.
 Founded in 1961, the team competes at the elementary school, high school, and college levels.

-The Marlins operate three training facilities: Northern Kentucky University using the NKU Campus Recreation Center, Five Seasons Sports Club, and its headquarters at Keating Natatorium on the campus of St. Xavier High School in Finneytown, Ohio.
+The Marlins operate three training facilities: Northern Kentucky University using the NKU Campus Recreation Center, Lawrenceburg High School, and its headquarters at Keating Natatorium on the campus of St. Xavier High School in Finneytown, Ohio.
 The organization was designated a Gold Medal Club by USA Swimming 2006 - 2008 but no longer has that recognition.
 It is designated a Level 4 club, which is the highest level attainable in the USA Swimming's Club Recognition Program in 2008.

 Facilities

 Keating Natatorium at St. Xavier High School is a 50-meter indoor facility which can be divided into two 25-yard pools.
 Keating has seating capacity for over 700 spectators and is the site of many USA Swimming and High School meets and championships.
 Marlins Central swimmers train at this facility.